NYMHA_Logo_v2_ColorWheel_rectangle.png

 hand-drawn armchair icon

-End psychedelic prohibition, allowing people to speak of their psychedelic experiences without fear
+End psychedelic prohibition, allowing people to speak of their psychedelic experiences without fear.

 hand-drawn simplified needles in back acupuncture icon

-Create immediate equitable access to psychedelic-assisted therapy
+Create immediate equitable access to psychedelic-assisted therapy.

 Co-President

 Raised on a sawmill in rural southwestern Albany County, Avery has always had an affinity for all things natural and free.
-Fungi attracted his attention at an early age and after conversing closely with psilocybin many times in his teens and twenties he developed a close relationship the mycelial.
+Fungi attracted his attention at an early age and after conversing closely with psilocybin many times in his teens and twenties he developed a close relationship with the mycelial.
 Graduating with a BA in Philosophy, and 2 MS degrees in education, he followed several paths before alighting upon his current toadstool: the owner / operator of Collar City Mushrooms, an indoor urban vertical mushroom farm, mycological education center, and community gathering space.
 He is dedicated to educating others about the magic of mycelium and advocates for a future where plant and fungi-based medicines are understood, accepted, and accessible to all who would benefit from their use.
 He lives in Troy, NY.

 Treasurer